-Depending on the policy, it may be required that if the insured passes away within the first year or two that the coverage is in force, the beneficiary will only receive back the premiums that were paid in, or a percentage of the stated death benefit.
+Depending on the policy, it may be required that if the insured passes away within the first year or two that the coverage is in force, the beneficiary will only receive back the premiums that were paid in or a percentage of the stated death benefit.
 (If however, the insured lives past the allotted period, then at death – provided that the policy is still in force – the beneficiary will receive the full amount of the death benefit proceeds).

 Because of the higher risk that the insurance company takes on with these types of policies, the death benefit coverage is typically quite low.
-Likewise, the amount of the premium is usually fairly high.
-That being said, however, a high-risk life insurance policy may be the last resort for someone who has exhausted all other life insurance coverage options.
+Likewise, the amount of the premium is usually relatively high.
+That being said, a high-risk life insurance policy may be the last resort for someone who has exhausted all other life insurance coverage options.